Skip to content

 • req.body: bytes -> The body sent along with the request

-• req.cookies: dict -> All the cookies sent with request [keys in lowercase]
+• req.cookies: dict -> All the cookies sent with request [case sensitive - case preserved]

 • req.form: Form -> If content-type of req is multipart/form-data, this will return a form object - a light wrapper on a dict.